-Photos & Videos for Your Google My Business Listing
+Photos & Videos For Your Google Business Profiles

-The most important piece of imagery for a GMB listing is obviously the logo.
+The most important piece of imagery for a GBP is obviously the logo.

-There likely won’t be an image that gets more exposure, and there likely isn’t one that will have more of an impact.
+There likely won’t be an image that gets more exposure or has more of an impact.

 Google recommends businesses use their logo to help customers identify your business with a square-sized image.

-Other types of digital assets that should be added to your GMB listing are:
+Other types of digital assets that should be added to your GBP are: